QCAStudent-TessKing/1701QCA-Assessment1/replicationproject/replication.md

 ## Banana Piano ##

-Play notes with the microbit!
+*Play notes with the microbit!*

+This is the project I chose to reproduce and expand upon.

 ## Related projects ##
-*Find about 6 related projects to the project you choose.
-A project might be related through  function, technology, materials, fabrication, concept, or code.
-Don't forget to place an image of the related project in the* `replicationproject` *folder and insert the filename in the appropriate places below.
-Copy the markdown block of code below for each project you are showing, updating the number* `1` *in the subtitle for each.*

 ### Nintendo Labo ###

-Piano
+*Piano?*

 https://www.youtube.com/watch?v=2n6jDBSeso0